Reason.fm Logo

 Money is emotional.
 Visualize a listener gripping a steering wheel, knuckles tight, as a host describes missing payroll by hours.
 You can almost hear the silence between words.
 That tension teaches more than a spreadsheet ever could.

 There’s also pacing.
 Podcasts pause.
 Breathe.
 Repeat ideas naturally.
-That aligns with spaced repetition, a learning framework shown to improve recall by up to 30% over dense instruction.
+That aligns with spaced repetition, a learning framework shown to improve recall over dense instruction.

 Institutions optimize for coverage.
 Podcasts optimize for understanding.